JohnEdwa/RTAutoSprintAddon/README.md

 `RT_SprintDisableMessage`  blocks AutoSprinting from activating when the player is in that EntityState.
 `RT_AnimationDelayMessage` looks for a field called `duration` to use as a delay - useful for keeping wind-down animations from being immediately cancelled.

+## Changelog

+Full changelog can be found in [CHANGELOG.MD](https://github.com/JohnEdwa/RTAutoSprintAddon/blob/master/CHANGELOG.md).

+## Contact

+Open an issue [at the Github repo](https://github.com/JohnEdwa/RTAutoSprintAddon) or find me on the RoR2 modding discord (JohnEdwa#7903).